micene09/scarlett/README.md

 **body**, the optional body used, tipically when HttpMethod is `PUT` or `POST`.

-### Built-in Cache System
+### Built-in in-memory Cache System

 A [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) based cache, disabled by default and triggered by the `internalCache` flag.

-This will improve performance in scenarios where your logic require recurring requests with the same response.
+If, for any reason, you want to avoid the complexity of the standard [Request.cache](https://developer.mozilla.org/en-US/docs/Web/API/Request/cache), this is the right way to go.

 The `IRequestOptions.cacheKey` is the default used to store response objects, it can be...

  * provided during the `RestClient` initialization
  * updated via `RestClient.options` property (`RestOptions` methods)
- * overridden on any local `request` method (or the equivalent http shortcuts)
+ * overridden on any local `request` method (or any equivalent http shortcut)

 See [Advanced usage](#advanced-usage) to get an example.